 What will happen:

 - Electrodes (sticky patches) will be put on your chest.
 Hair may need to be removed to help the patches stick to your skin.
 The electrodes will be attached to wires that send the electrical activity of your heart to the ECG monitor.
 A tracing of the heart while you are resting is recorded.
-The radioactive dye will be given through your IV to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+The radioactive liquid will be given through your IV to help caregivers see the pictures better.
+Tell the caregiver if you have ever had an allergic reaction to contrast liquid.

-- It may take some time before the heart muscles absorb the dye.
+- It may take some time before the heart muscles absorb the radioactive liquid.
 Pictures of your heart at rest will be taken with a x-ray machine.
 Then medicine used to place your heart under stress will be given.
 ECG tracings, and the rate and rhythm of your heart will be checked.
-You will receive a second dose of the dye, and pictures will be taken during and after it has been given.
+You will receive a second dose of the liquid, and pictures will be taken during and after it has been given.
 Images taken of your heart at rest and while under stress will be compared.
 Your caregiver may also use CT scans or MRI during this test.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the caregiver if you have any metal in or on your body.

 After your test:

 If you are staying in the hospital after the test, caregivers will take you to your room.
 If you plan to go home after the test but need to wait for test results, bring a friend or family member to wait with you.
 They can support you during and after the test.

 - You have questions or concerns about your test or medicines.